artefactory/choice-learn/docs/paper/paper.md

                               items_features_by_choice,
                               available_items_by_choice,
                               choices):
-        """Computes batch utility from features."""
+        """Compute batch utility from features."""
         _, _ = available_items_by_choice, choices
         # We apply the neural network to all items_features_by_choice for all the items
         # We then concatenate the utilities of each item of shape (n_choices, 1) into